 - Call option agreement: Under the call option agreements, the shareholders of VIEs irrevocably grant AM Technology, or its designated third party, an exclusive option to purchase from the VIEs'shareholders, to the extent permitted under PRC law, all the equity interests in the VIEs, as the case may be, for the minimum amount of consideration permitted by the applicable law without any other conditions.
 In addition, AM Technology will act as guarantor of VIEs in all operation related contracts, agreements and transactions and commit to provide loans to support the business development needs of VIEs or when the VIEs are suffering operating difficulties provided that the relevant VIEs' shareholders satisfy the terms and conditions in the call option agreements.
 Based on PRC law to provide an effective guarantee, a guarantor needs to execute a specific written agreement with the beneficiary of the guarantee.
-As AM Technology has not entered into any written guarantee agreements with any third party beneficiaries toguarantee the VIEs' performance obligations.
+As AM Technology has not entered into any written guarantee agreements with any third party beneficiaries toguarantee the VIEs' performance obligations to these third parties, none of these third parties can demand performance from AM Technology as a guarantor of the VIEs' performance obligations.
 The absence of the written guarantee agreement did not obviate the Group's conclusion that it is the primary beneficiary of the VIEs and in turn should consolidate the VIEs.
 The term of call option agreement shall be terminated after AM Technology exercises the call option over all VIEs's equity pursuant to the provisions of the agreements. - Equity pledge agreement: Under the equity pledge agreements, the shareholders of the VIEs pledged all of their equity interests, including the right to receive declared dividends, in the VIEs to AM Technology to guarantee VIEs' performance of its obligations under the technology support and service agreement and the technology development agreement.
 The agreement is effective for as long as the technology support and service agreements and technology development agreement are effective. - Authorization letter: Each shareholder of the VIEs has executed an authorization letter to authorize AM Technology to exercise certain of its rights, including voting rights, the rights to enter into legal documents and the rights to transfer any or all of its equity interest in the VIEs.
 Such authorization letters will remain effective during the operating periods of the VIEs.
 The authorization is effective unless the relevant call option agreements which the VIEs entered into terminated.